Open Educational Resources on GitLab

 • OER should be defined in a lightweight markup language, which is easy to learn and which enables the use of industrial-strength version control systems such as Git for the management of OER collaboration (comparison, revision, merge).

 The above requirements are met by emacs-reveal [Lec19-jose].
 Emacs-reveal supports the creation of OER presentations (HTML slides with audio explanations and PDF variants) from source files that are written in Org Mode as lightweight markup language (see [SD11] for a general introduction to Org Mode), which can be read and written as text files in any text editor.
 However, an editor with “real” support is recommended to benefit from Org Mode’s features.
-The native text editor for Org Mode is GNU Emacs but other editors support Org Mode as well.
+The native text editor for Org Mode is GNU Emacs but other tools support Org Mode as well.

 With emacs-reveal, HTML presentations based on reveal.js are generated from Org source files.
 Thanks to features of the HTML presentation framework reveal.js (with plugins) and Org mode, usual and advanced presentation features are provided (e.g., animations and slide transitions; speaker’s view with preview, notes, and timer; embedding of images, audio, video, mathematical formulas; table of contents; bibliography; keyword index; hyperlinks within and between presentations; themes for different styling; responsive design with touch support; quizzes for retrieval practice; code highlighting and evaluation for programming languages).
 Besides, emacs-reveal allows generating concise PDF versions from Org source files (in addition to the PDF export of reveal.js).